Skip to content

 This example performs batch image classification using Sedona and Wherobots.
 It reads raster data from an S3 bucket, applies a classification model to each image, extracts the most confident prediction for each image, and displays a few sample images along with their predicted labels.

-Not available to Community Edition customers
+Not available to Community Edition Organizations

 Raster inference example script